Harvard-University-iCommons/salesforce-canvas-sync/README.md

     * `syncCourseToCanvas`
     * `syncEnrollmentToCanvas`
 * Apex classes:
-    * `CanvasClient`: provides some methods that are called by
+    * `CanvasClient`: provides some methods that are called by the above triggers which make the actual API calls to Canvas.